-Recent studies in human microbiomes have revealed the potentially complex interplay among the risk factors, microbiome, and human health and diseases.
-For example, studies in cancer patients have shown that during allogeneic hematopoietic stem cell transplantation, the diversity and stability of the intestinal flora are disrupted, resulting in bacterial domination that is associated with subsequent infection \citep{taur2012intestinal}.
-Such an observation suggests that changes in the microbiome profile may play a mediation role in the causal pathway between the allogeneic hematopoietic stem cell transplantation and subsequent infection.
+Recent studies on human microbiomes have revealed the potentially complex interplay among risk factors, the microbiome, and human health and diseases.
+For example, research on cancer patients undergoing allogeneic hematopoietic stem cell transplantation has demonstrated that this procedure disrupts the diversity and stability of intestinal flora, resulting in bacterial domination that is associated with subsequent infections \citep{taur2012intestinal}.
+This finding suggests that changes in the microbiome profile may play a mediation role in the causal pathway between the allogeneic hematopoietic stem cell transplantation and subsequent infections.
 Other examples include the potential mediation effect of the microbiome on the association between dietary intake and immune response or chronic diseases \citep{wu2011linking,sivan2015commensal,koslovsky2020bayesian}, and the potential modulatory effect of the microbiome on the association between genetic variants and diseases \citep{snijders2016influence}.